 - registering for ReachOut Parents Coaching

-- taking part in our volunteer programs or research activities
+- taking part in our volunteer programs, research activities or pilot studies

 - you disclose a risk of harm to yourself or another person

 With your consent, we will collect Sensitive Information about you in the following circumstances: